flowcore-io/mcp-flowcore-platform/README.md

 A Model Context Protocol (MCP) server for managing and interacting with the Flowcore Platform.

+If you're curious about how it works, you can [check out our video](https://www.youtube.com/watch?v=Wh4h_n7IlTw), where we set it up and demonstrate what it can do.

+> If you like this solution, but would like to reduce the hallucinations, reduce token usage, increase the amount of data you can look through and also speed up querying exponentially - then we recommend you also [check out our local read model mcp server](https://github.com/flowcore-io/mcp-flowcore-local-readmodel),

 ## Usage with npx

 You can run this package directly using npx without installing it: